Vjekoslava Huljić: Songwriting career

 In 1981, Huljić debuted at the annual Zagrebfest with a song titled "Ne brini ništa".
 She continued her songwriting career with several songs from Magazin albums which was then still emerging as a band.
 Two of the biggest hits she wrote for the band while Ljiljana Nikolovska was still its lead singer were "Rano ranije", "Balkanska ulica" and "Ljube se dobri, loši, zli".
 On several of the earlier Magazin songs, she also worked together with Serbian songwriter Marina Tucaković.
 In 1991, when Nikolovska was leaving the group, she was succeeded by Danijela Martinović; Huljić wrote several of the biggest hits she sang in the group, which include "Da mi te zaljubit u mene (Starimo dušo)", "Čari" and "Tišina" which were all included on the album Da mi te zaljubit u mene (1991).
 As the album was being released in the period of the Croatian War of Independence (1991-1995), she wrote the antiwar and peace-promoting song "Mir, mir, mir do neba".
+The lyrics "Ko iz Rata Svjetova, pokraj crnih cvjetova, suze od Boga" makes reference to The War of the Worlds by English author Herbert George Wells.
+In it, Huljić compares the sights seen by the song's protagonist in the midst of the war to the sights of desolation witnessed by the main protagonist from the book.
 When Martinović embarked on a solo career, Huljić also served as one of the main songwriters of her songs "Zovem te ja" (1996) and "Da je slađe zaspati" (1998).
 She is also the songwriter of many top singles arranged and produced by her husband Tonči Huljić, a musician and a producer.

+She was involved in a controversy after writing the lyrics of "Nirvana" in 2011; several Croatian feminist institutions threatened they would sue her for destroying female emancipation and asked for her to be brought to trial.